oluyalireuben/Loading-Bar-Animation/README.md

 You can modify the colors, duration, or add additional elements to enhance the visual experience.

 ## Project Structure
-`index.html`:Contains the HTML structure of the loading bar animation.
+`index.html`:Contains the HTML structure of the loading bar animation.<br>
 `style.css`: Defines the styling and animation properties.

 ## Contributing